The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Scaffolding Prompt

-\textit{Description (to participants):}\\ ``This visualisation shows verbal communication interactions among each student and their communication with doctor, relative, and patient manikins.
-Arrows show the direction of communication, while arrow thickness indicates communication duration.''\\
+\begin{vizbox}{2.
+Communication Network} \descpt{``This visualisation shows verbal communication interactions among each student and their communication with doctor, relative, and patient manikins.
+Arrows show the direction of communication, while arrow thickness indicates communication duration.''}

-\textbf{Guiding Questions:} \begin{enumerate} \item Who are the main communicators in the network, and what does the thickness of the arrows tell us? \item How often did the nurses communicate with each other compared to their communication with the doctor, patient, and relative? \end{enumerate}
+\guiding \begin{enumerate} \item Who are the main communicators in the network, and what does the thickness of the arrows tell us? \item How often did the nurses communicate with each other compared to their communication with the doctor, patient, and relative? \end{enumerate}

-\textbf{Knowledge to convey:}\\ Ensure the participant grasps which individuals are central communicators, what arrow thickness implies about communication duration, and differences between nurse-nurse and nurse-others interactions.
+\knowledge\; Ensure the participant grasps which individuals are central communicators, what arrow thickness implies about communication duration, and differences between nurse-nurse and nurse-others interactions. \end{vizbox}